If you're sick of sweltering in summer and freezing in winter, you may be considering installing an air conditioning system.

-How much it will cost you depends on the price of the units themselves, as well as a tradesperson's fees to install them.
+How much it will cost depends on the price of the units themselves, and the tradesperson's fees to install them.
 Split air con units can vary dramatically in price from $600 to $5500, depending on:

 - size and capacity (measured in kilowatts – see what size you need)